nichus/zsh-todotxt/README.md

 # zsh-todotxt
-My zsh configurations wrapping todo.txt how I like
+My zsh configurations wrapping ([todo.txt](https://github.com/todotxt/todo.txt-cli)) how I like.
+It depends on one [add on](https://github.com/todotxt/todo.txt-cli/wiki/Todo.sh-Add-on-Directory), which is called [lately](https://github.com/todotxt/todo.txt-cli/wiki/Todo.sh-Add-on-Directory#lately-report-of-recently-completed-tasks).

 This defines a number of functions/aliases